Robo-Meister/ai-context-framework/docs/dev/ocr_to_structured_data.md

 By keeping these signals inside the context, CAIEngine modules can incorporate confidence and structural hints rather than relying on regexes.

+### 2.1 Use the Built-in `OCRContextProvider`

+The repository now ships with an `OCRContextProvider` that implements the pattern above.
+It accepts raw OCR text, optional `display_text`, confidence scores, and either `OCRSpan` objects or dictionaries describing bounding boxes.
+Each ingested document is stored in a `ContextData` record with the `ocr_metadata` field populated so downstream modules can access both the structured payload and the spatial metadata.

+If you already have OCR spans represented as dictionaries, pass them directly to `ingest_ocr_document`; they will be normalised into strongly-typed `OCRSpan` instances.
+This simplifies integrating new OCR sources without rewriting your data mapping logic.

 ## 3. Smarter Categorization than Regex

 Instead of regular expressions, leverage the `TextEmbeddingComparer` plus your